 The BME Undergraduate Design Team Program supports more than 15 teams of undergraduates each year as they develop solutions to some of the most challenging and important healthcare needs in the world.

-Over the past few years, these design teams have completed 66 medical device projects, upon which the university has filed nine provisional patents (with three patent applications pending) and negotiated two licensing agreements.
-The program has garnered more than $1M in external funding since 2001 in the form of three program grants, more than two dozen project grants and countless awards in national design and business plan competitions.
+Over the past few years, these Design Teams have completed over 250 medical device projects, upon which the university has filed 40 provisional patents.
+16 start-up companies have come out of the program.
+The program has garnered more than $2M in external funding since 2001 in the form of three program grants, more than two dozen project grants, and countless awards in national design and business plan competitions.
 Project successes translate into recognition for undergrad designers that contributes to cementing their future success in biomedical engineering.